Delegate accountability for a domain to individuals.

-A role is a simple way for an organization (or group) to delegate recurring tasks or a specific area of work and decision making to one of its members.
+A role is a simple way for an organization (or team) to delegate recurring tasks or a specific area of work and decision making to one of its members.

 - people can take responsibility for more than one role

-- instead of formally setting up a new group, it’s sometimes simpler to just share one role between several people
+- instead of formally setting up a new team, it’s sometimes simpler to just share one role between several people

 - role keepers are selected by consent and for a limited term

 - peers support one another to develop in the roles they keep

 A role keeper may maintain a governance backlog, and a logbook to record and help them evolve their approach toward delivering value.

 Note: In S3, guidelines, processes or protocols created by individuals in roles are treated as agreements.